By Dr. Mercola

 1. Rich in Antioxidants

-Tea is rich in naturally occurring plant compounds called polyphenols, which can account for up to 30 percent of the dry leaf weight of green tea, for instance.
+Tea is rich in naturally occurring plant compounds called polyphenols, which can account for up to 30 percent of the dry leaf weight of tea, for instance.
 Within the group of polyphenols are flavonoids, which contain catechins.
 One of the most powerful catechins is epigallocatechin-3-gallate (EGCG), which has been shown to positively impact a number of illnesses and conditions.
 While green tea is a rich source of catechins, black tea is a rich source of tannins, which also have potent antioxidant properties.

 2. Brain Health